bjerrep/filuxe/doc/forwarder.rst

 These settings can be listed in the default section as well but if they are present in a given directory section these will take precedence.

-"max_files": -1
+"max_files": "unlimited"
-    Default is no limit to the number of files
+    Default is no limit to the number of files.
+Otherwise the limit as a plain integer.

 "include": ".*"
     Default is to include everything